Ancient time reckoning and

 ages given for Adam, and the Antediluvian Patriarchs following,

-from birth of the named father until begetting the next
+birth of the named father until begetting the next character is

-character is the primary age.
-Primary ages listed serve
+the primary age.
+Primary ages listed serve lunar/solar divisions

-lunar/solar divisions that are halved in order to develop the
+that are halved in order to develop the extensive calendar.

-Seven-day week divisions were set by lunar phases during the
+lunar/solar calendars.
+Seven-day week divisions were set by lunar

-calendar of Adam.
-Rounded 30-day months provided formative lunar
+phases during the calendar of Adam.
+Rounded 30-day months provided

 Book of Genesis.